 17. Text Buyers’ Agents for Feedback

-If you know any of the agents who brought or sent buyers to your open house, text them and ask for feedback.
+If you know any agents who brought or sent buyers to your open house, text them and ask for feedback.
 You can also include them in your follow-up emails, but texting will likely get you a faster—and hopefully more honest—response.

 18. Add Sign-ins to Your CRM